DJ-Dingo/pibooth-pir-sensor/README.rst

    :alt: PIR sensor

-PIR sensor for Pibooth.
-It plays a random sound & turn on a light when there are motion.
-It runs automatic if someone activate the PIR-sensor, after a 2 minute countdown period has expired without any motion.
+PIR sensor for Pibooth. :raw-html:`<br />`
+It plays a random sound & turn on a light when there are motion. :raw-html:`<br />` It runs automatic if someone activate the PIR-sensor, after a 2 minute countdown period has expired without any motion. :raw-html:`<br />`
 That way it can turn on a light, and say "Hello, wanna take a photo" too a person if they walk by the Pibooth Selfiecam.

 This is not a plugin yet, run it in the background.